geez0x1/CompliantJointToolbox/README.md

 **Authors:**

-JÃ¶rn Malzahn
+Jörn Malzahn
 Wesley Roozing

 ## Getting started
-1. To set up the required paths, run `setSEApaths.m`.
+1. To set up the required paths, run `setCJTPaths.m`.
 2. In the root of the toolbox, you will find the following directories:

     - `lib`: Simulink blocks that come with the library - controllers, models and observers;